Come one, come all, welcome to the grand ball

 "And what of yourself," Belle teased as she spun from his grip and came back to him much closer than they had been, "great Dark One?"

 His years of wisdom had taught Rumpelstiltskin to pick out the bits of emotion from anyone's voice.
-Though he couldn't quite tell the teasing apart from the seriousness in Belle's (he never really could read her, thus his uncontrollable rage when she proclaimed her love to him), he knew what her question meant and answered it with a bit of sarcasm.
+Though he couldn't quite tell the teasing apart from the seriousness in Belle's (he never really could read her), he knew what her question meant and answered it with a bit of sarcasm.

 "I wouldn't call her pretty but she's rather a site."

 Belle's head shot up, betrayal and disbelief shining in her glassy blues.

 He laughed so loud and hard several near-sober patrons looked his way for a moment—a creature dressed in gold dancing with an angel of similar nature—before turning back to their own business.